Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/sercom/spi/spi_eeprom_write_read/readme.md

 1. Build and Program the application project using its IDE
 2. LED indicates the success or failure:
-    - The LED is turned ON when the value read from the EEPROM matched with the written value
+    - LED is turned ON when the value read from the EEPROM matched with the written value
-    - The LED is turned OFF when the value read from the EEPROM did not match with the written value
+    - LED is turned OFF when the value read from the EEPROM did not match with the written value

 Following table provides the LED name:

 | Board      | LED Name |
 | ---------- | ---------------- |--------- |
 | [SAM E54 Xplained Pro board](https://www.microchip.com/developmenttools/ProductDetails/atsame54-xpro)    | LED0 |